chauff/cse1500-web-transcripts/Assignment-3.md

 })
 ```

-*Note: in the lexture we covered Ajax, which is an alternative approach to templating for our use caes.
+*Note: in the lecture we covered Ajax, which is an alternative approach to templating for our use case.
 Both technologies are relevant in practice, make sure to understand both of them.*

 ## 3. Cookies